-When we watch tv or hear the news, we have to remember “some” does not constitute all.
+When we watch tv or hear the news, we have to remember that “some” does not constitute all.

 Some Black people may behave that way – not all.

 Some Hispanics respond that way – not all.
 Similarly, some White people may feel that way, but not all.2.
 Ignorance.
-Some folks just don’t understand the way some Blacks behave, speak or even wear their hair.
+Some folks just don’t understand the way some Blacks behave, speak, or even wear their hair.
 Just the other day a coworker (with whom I’ve built a friendship) asked to touch my curly hair.
 I wasn’t the least bit offended because I knew her.
 We have a relationship.
 Her touching my hair makes her a little less ignorant about one Black woman’s gorgeous hair.

-Relationship is the key to understanding.
+The relationship is the key to understanding.

-No, my hair didn’t bring world peace or anything, just bit of understanding to one person.
+No, my hair didn’t bring world peace or anything, just a bit of understanding to one person.
 People often hate or dislike when they don’t understand.

 3. People confuse political correctness and tolerance.
 A tolerant person says, “ok, you are different than me and I accept you as just different, not wrong or bad.”

 Political correctness has become mislabeled.